 When it comes to gambling, the laws here are rather liberal and the residents have access to a healthy selection of gambling options.
-Couple that with the fact that this is one of the wealthiest states in the country, with an average income of $65,000 a year, the citizens have a fair bit of disposable income in which to throw into the gambling industry.
+Couple that with the fact that this is one of the wealthiest states in the country, with an average income of $65,000 a year, the citizens have a fair bit of disposable income to throw into the gambling industry.
 While the state hasn’t legalized online poker, there are several great CT poke sites for you to enjoy.

 Connecticut Gambling Laws

 Connecticut has a rather young gambling history.
 It began as a conservative state right from the get-go.
 If it wasn’t for the tribal developments, there probably wouldn’t have been much gambling available.

 The state defines “gambling”, found in section 53-278a of the state code, as:

 “means risking any money, credit, deposit or other thing of value for gain contingent in whole or in part upon lot, chance or the operation of a gambling device, including the playing of a casino gambling game such as blackjack, poker, craps, roulette or a slot machine,”